PeterShinners/comp/design/module.md

 !import old-api = std "archive/old-api"
 ```

-Standard library modules often import from multiple branches, using stable
-implementations where possible while exploring experimental features.
-This
-organization balances stability with innovation.
+This organization balances stability with innovation.
+You can stick with core modules for production code while exploring cutting-edge features in development.

 ## Dynamic Module Loading